ruggeri/tech-notes/randos/bicycles/bottom-bracket.md

   - I will just be removing a cup-and-cone bottom bracket, so I won't adjust it.
-  - This style, being older, typically has a _fixing nut_ attached to a bolt that extends from the spindle.
+  - This style, being older, typically has a _fixing nut_ attached to a threaded bolt that extends from the spindle.
 - I should mention removal of a cartridge square-taper bottom bracket.
   - These replaced cup-and-cone style.
 But they themselves got replaced over time.
 First by Octalink, then by outboard bearing two-piece